mz0121coder/mz0121coder/README.md

 ### Hi there, I'm Mohammad 👋

 - 💻 I’m a JavaScript developer based in the Midlands.
-- 🔭 I’m currently working on coding challenges and projects.
+- 🔭 I’m working on coding challenges and team projects.
 - 🌱 I’m currently learning full stack software development at the School of Code.

 ### 🤝 Connect with me: